Dasharo/open-source-firmware-validation/docs/adding-and-naming-test-cases.md

     (...)
 ```

+If the ID is changed again for the same test, the newer `Previous ID` is added
+to the end of line, with single space as a separator (i.e. no comma or semicolon
+between them).
+This format is expected by a script described [later](#validate).

 # Synchronization with database

 `test_cases.json` is the source of truth when it comes to test cases.
 It is the